ufal/npfl122/labs/faq.md

 - _How to install TensorFlow dependencies on [AIC](https://aic.ufal.mff.cuni.cz)?_

-  To install CUDA, cuDNN and Python 3.9 on AIC, you should add the following to your `.profile`:
+  To enable CUDA 11.2 and cuDNN 8.1 on AIC, you can either use `modules` as described in the section “CUDA modules” at https://aic.ufal.mff.cuni.cz/index.php/Submitting_GPU_Jobs, or you can add the following to your `.profile`:
   ```
-  export PATH="/lnet/aic/data/python/3.9.9/bin:$PATH"
+  export PATH="/lnet/aic/opt/cuda/cuda-11.2/bin:$PATH"
   export LD_LIBRARY_PATH="/lnet/aic/opt/cuda/cuda-11.2/lib64:/lnet/aic/opt/cuda/cuda-11.2/cudnn/8.1.1/lib64:/lnet/aic/opt/cuda/cuda-11.2/extras/CUPTI/lib64:$LD_LIBRARY_PATH"
   ```